mineadmin/MineAdmin/CONTRIBUTING.md

 * The format of the commit message should be [File Name]: Info about commit. (e.g.) README.md: Fix xxx bugs
 * Run `composer cs-fix` to format your code before committing it;
 * Run `composer analyse` for static code checking before committing;
-* Run `composer test` before submitting code. <span style="color: #F56C6C; font-weight: bold;">！！！Do NOT run unit tests on any of your production environments, as they will delete or modify data!！！！</span>
+* Run `composer test` before submitting code.
+  * **Note:** ！！！Do NOT run unit tests on any of your production environments, as they will delete or modify data!！！！
 * Make sure to create the PR as your functional branch, rather than committing changes directly on the master branch.
 * If your PR fixes a bug, please provide a description of the bug.